The Tett Centre for Creativity & Learning is situated on traditional Anishinaabe and Haudenosaunee Territory.

 History of the Building & Area

-Our organization, the Tett Centre for Creativity and Learning, operates the J.K.
+Our organization, the Tett Centre for Creativity & Learning, operates the J.K.
 Tett Centre which is one of many designated heritage sites in Kingston.

 The Tett has a beautiful waterfront location, is close to Portsmouth Village and the Alwington and Sunnyside neighbourhoods as well as Portsmouth Olympic Harbour, Queen's University and downtown Kingston.